Miss Outre-Mer: New Incat Crowther ferry for Guadeloupe operator

 Miss Outre-Mer: New Incat Crowther ferry for Guadeloupe operatorWritten by Nick Blenkey

-The PT Kim Seah Shipyard in Indonesia, a subsidiary of Singapore’s Penguin International has delivered a new Incat Crowther designed 36-meter passenger ferry, the Miss Outre-Mer, to Guadeloupe-based ferry operator CTM Deher.
+The PT Kim Seah Shipyard in Indonesia, a subsidiary of Singapore’s Penguin International, has delivered a new Incat Crowther-designed 36-meter passenger ferry, the Miss Outre-Mer, to Guadeloupe-based ferry operator CTM Deher.

 Incat Crowther’s digital shipbuilding process saw the designer and CTM Deher work closely together to deliver the complete digital ship design before physical construction began at the shipyard in Indonesia.
 In addition to the design aspects, Incat Crowther supported the operator with shipbuilder selection, commercial framework and due diligence, interior design and construction oversight of the project.